-- 41. Defendants, without authorization or license from Plaintiff, knowingly and willfully used and continue to use the company's Copyright Protected Images in connection with the advertisement, offer for sale and the sale of counterfeit and/or knockoff Rotita Brand products through, inter alia, their Online Stores identified in Schedule "A". - 42.
-Upon information and belief, Defendants will continue to infringe Plaintiff's Copyright Protected Images for the purpose of selling inferior knockoff products unless preliminarily and permanently enjoined. - 43.
+- 40. Defendants' use of Plaintiff's Copyright Protected Images in connection with the advertising, marketing, distribution, offering for sale and the sale of competing products of inferior quality is likely to cause and has caused confusion, mistake and deception by and among consumers and is irreparably harming the Rotita Brand.
+Defendants have manufactured, imported, distributed, offered for sale, and sold their inferior products using the Copyright Protected Images without authorization and will continue to do so unless restrained temporarily, preliminarily, and permanently by this Court. - 41.
+Defendants, without authorization or license from Plaintiff, knowingly and willfully used and continue to use the company's Copyright Protected Images in connection with the advertisement, offer for sale and the sale of counterfeit and/or knockoff Rotita Brand products through, inter alia, their Online Stores identified in Schedule "A". - 42.
+Upon information and belief, Defendants will continue to infringe Plaintiff's Copyright Protected Images to sell inferior knockoff products unless preliminarily and permanently enjoined. - 43.
 Defendants' unauthorized use of the Copyright Protected Images in connection with the advertising, distribution, offering for sale, and the sale of poor-quality products in the United States and specifically into the State of Florida, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming the goodwill and intrinsic value of Plaintiff's Rotita Brand. - 44.
-Unless enjoined, Defendants infringing conduct will continue to cause irreparable harm to Plaintiff.
+Unless enjoined, Defendants' infringing conduct will continue to cause irreparable harm to Plaintiff.